Fairmount Bagel: Future of wood-fired ovens

 There was concern that new environmental laws would lead to the outlawing of the wood-burning ovens that contribute to the character of the Montreal bagel.
 However, existing ovens have been grandfathered under the new legislation and are safe for now.

 Documentary about Fairmount Bagel

 Filmmakers Jonathan Keijser, from Halifax, and Daniel Beresh, from Edmonton, who spent time in Montreal pursuing musical-theatre projects, created a documentary about Fairmount Bagel, "Bagels in the Blood".

 Daniel Schlafman murder-suicide

 In November 2021, Daniel Schlafman, son of owner Irwin Schlafman, brutally murdered a 25-year-old sex worker before taking his own life.
-Despite calls by a local sex worker rights organization for the tragedy to garner more attention and serve as a catalyst for change, the family made no mention of the incident in Daniel Schlafman's obituary and his memorial fund was used to plant trees in his honor.
+Despite calls by a local sex worker rights organization for the tragedy to garner more attention and serve as a catalyst for change, the family made no mention of the incident in Daniel Schlafman's obituary and his memorial fund was used to plant trees in his honour.